miya-w/GA-SEI-Project1-slotMachine/README.md

 # 202307 GA SEI Project 1 - Emoji Slot Machine
-The project is for General Assembly's Software Engineering Immersive, a JavaScript browser-based game developed in a week.
+This project is for General Assembly's Software Engineering Immersive, a JavaScript browser-based game developed in a week.

 ![slot-machine](https://github.com/miya-w/GA-SEI-Project1-slotMachine/blob/main/imgs/emojiSlotMachine.png)

 ## Deployment
 Deployed this game on GitHub Pages [-> Emoji Slot Machine ](https://miya-w.github.io/GA-SEI-Project1-slotMachine/)

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript (ES6)
+- GitHub Pages
+- Google Fonts

 ## User Stories & Rules
 - Select the Number of Bids: Before starting the game, the player must choose the number of bids they want to place.
 This determines the amount of money or credits they are willing to wager.